Lifecycle of a Launch

 This step is essentially “state how your system meets each of the regulations”.
 Using established web frameworks (Rails, Django, etc.) and hosting in cloud.gov takes care of a lot of the lower-level controls and security best practices for you, so you only need to be concerned with your application’s custom code and configuration.
 This custom code and configuration is known as the “attack surface”.

 Work together with your Infrastructure Lead on this step.
-The documentation generated by previous similar 18F projects can be helpful at this stage.
-Try to create a solid draft of this document.
+The documentation generated by similar 18F projects can be helpful at this stage.
+The final version of this document is called the System Security Plan.
+Consult the checklist for examples.

 The Compliance Masonry YAML file uses structured data to state how each control is one of the following: